eduardo-garcia16/CUS1166_Project/project_management/sprints/D02_Sprint_01/D02_Sprint_01_specification.md

 # Sprint Specification Report (10/9/19)
 ## CUS 1166 Fall 2019
-### Team Members: Eduardo Garcia, Tony Alvarez, Zach Fonse
+### Team Members: Eduardo Garcia, Tony Alvarez, Zach Fonseca

 #*Two use cases that we will be working on go as follows:*
 1. Create Test